Governed Agent Access Layer · v0.3.0

 MCP servers

-Upserted into each agent's native JSON.
+Upserted into each agent's native config.
 Non-destructive.
 Your own entries are preserved.

 Project vs global